United States Foreign Service: Members of the Foreign Service

-Additionally, Diplomats in Residence are senior Foreign Service Officers who act as recruiters for the United States Foreign Service.
+Additionally, diplomats in residence are senior Foreign Service officers who act as recruiters for the United States Foreign Service.
 They operate in designated regions and hold honorary positions in local universities.

+Director General

+The Foreign Service is managed by a director general who is appointed by the president of the United States, with the advice and consent of the Senate.
+The director general is traditionally a current or former Foreign Service officer (FSO).
+Congress created the position of director general through the Foreign Service Act of 1946.

+Between 1946 and 1980, the director general was designated by the secretary of state.
+The first director general, Selden Chapin, held the position for less than six months before being replaced by Christian M. Ravndal, who held the position until June 1949.
+Both men were career FSOs.

+Beginning on November 23, 1975, under a departmental administrative action, the director general has concurrently held the title of director of the Bureau of Global Talent Management.
+As the head of the bureau, the director general held a rank equivalent to an assistant secretary of state.
+Three of the last four directors general have been women.

 Foreign affairs agencies

 While employees of the Department of State make up the largest portion of the Foreign Service, the Foreign Service Act of 1980 authorizes other U.S. government agencies to use the personnel system for positions that require service abroad.
-These include the Department of Commerce (Foreign Commercial Service), the Department of Agriculture (specifically the Foreign Agricultural Service, though the Secretary of Agriculture has also authorized the Animal and Plant Health Inspection Service to use it as well), and the United States Agency for International Development (USAID).
-USAID, Commerce, and Agriculture senior career FSOs can be appointed to ambassadorships, although the ranks of career ambassadors are in the vast majority of cases drawn from the Department of State, with a far smaller sub-set drawn from the ranks of USAID Mission Directors.
+These include the Department of Commerce (Foreign Commercial Service), the Department of Agriculture (specifically the Foreign Agricultural Service, though the secretary of agriculture has also authorized the Animal and Plant Health Inspection Service to use the system as well), and the United States Agency for International Development (USAID).
+USAID, Commerce, and Agriculture senior career FSOs can be appointed to ambassadorships, although the ranks of career ambassadors are in the vast majority of cases drawn from the Department of State, with a far smaller sub-set drawn from the ranks of USAID mission directors.

 Foreign Service size

-The total number of Foreign Service members, excluding Foreign Service Nationals, from all Foreign Service agencies (State, USAID, etc.) is about 15,600.
+The total number of Foreign Service members, excluding Foreign Service nationals, from all Foreign Service agencies (State, USAID, etc.) is about 15,600.
 This includes: